Skip to content

 The Role of Intent in SEO: Optimizing for different types of intent

 In the field of SEO, intent is a term used to describe the reason why a person is searching for a particular piece of information.
-There are three primary types of intent: informational, commercial, and navigational.
+There are three primary types of intent: informational, commercial, and transactional.
 Each type of intent requires a different approach to optimization in order to achieve the best results.

-Informational intent is focused on obtaining information, typically about a specific topic. optimizing for informational intent involves creating content that is well-researched and provides comprehensive information about the topic.
+Informational intent is focused on obtaining information, typically about a specific topic.
+Optimizing for informational intent involves creating content that is well-researched and provides comprehensive information about the topic.
 This type of content is most likely to be found through search engines by people who are looking for an in-depth explanation of a subject.

 What affects search intent